 Good Agricultural Practices

 R.J.
 Reynolds has long supported training and provided materials to farmers and their employees on key issues related to workplace safety, agrochemicals and the use of personal protective equipment.
 In recent years, RAI’s tobacco operating companies have supported meetings and training events that have provided contract growers a more structured and intensive training program.
-RAI tobacco operating companies have a contractual requirement that growers be trained in GAP prior to the farm season.
+RAI operating companies that purchase tobacco have a contractual requirement that growers be trained in GAP prior to the farm season.
 These training sessions were performed by a third party at R.J.
 Reynolds’ expense.

 Departments of Labor